Sourdough English muffins are such a lovely little invention.

 Here's the basic process for making English Muffins with a sourdough starter:

-- Add flour, milk, honey, salt and sourdough starter to a large glass bowl and mix together to form a sticky dough.
+1. Add flour, milk, honey, salt and sourdough starter to a large bowl and mix together to form a sticky dough.

-- Cover the dough and leave it to ferment on the kitchen counter (overnight is ideal as long as it's not too warm).
+3. Cover the bowl and leave it to ferment on the kitchen counter (overnight is ideal as long as it's not too warm).
+You'll find the mixture will double in size.

-- Use a scone or biscuit cutter to cut rounds of dough out.
-I used a small glass.
+8. Use a scone or biscuit cutter to cut rounds of dough out.
+I used a small glass dipped in flour to stop it sticking.

 Stages of Fermentation for Sourdough English Muffins